astronomer/docs/learn/airflow-dbt.md

     ```text
     # replace dbt-postgres with another supported adapter if you're using a different warehouse type
     RUN python -m venv dbt_venv && source dbt_venv/bin/activate && \
         pip install --no-cache-dir dbt-postgres && deactivate
     ```

     This code runs a bash command when the Docker image is built that creates a virtual environment called `dbt_venv` inside of the Astro CLI scheduler container.
 The `dbt-postgres` package, which also contains `dbt-core`, is installed in the virtual environment.
 If you are using a different data warehouse, replace `dbt-postgres` with the adapter package for your data warehouse.

-3. Add [Cosmos](https://github.com/astronomer/astronomer-cosmos) to your Astro project `requirements.txt` file.
+3. Add [Cosmos](https://github.com/astronomer/astronomer-cosmos) and the [Postgres provider](https://registry.astronomer.io/providers/apache-airflow-providers-postgres/versions/latest) to your Astro project `requirements.txt` file.
+If you are using a different data warehouse, replace `apache-airflow-providers-postgres` with the provider package for your data warehouse, to find provider packages see the [Astronomer registry](https://registry.astronomer.io/).

     ```text
-    astronomer-cosmos==0.6.8
+    astronomer-cosmos==1.0.4
+    apache-airflow-providers-postgres==5.6.0
     ```

 ## Step 2: Prepare your dbt project

-To integrate your dbt project with Airflow, you need to add your dbt project to a subfolder called `dbt` within your `dags` folder.
-You can either add your own project, or follow the steps below to create a simple project using two models.
+To integrate your dbt project with Airflow, you need to add the project folder to your Airflow environment.
+By default, Cosmos will expect your projects to be in the `/usr/local/airflow/dags/dbt/` folder.
+For this step you can either add your own project in a new `dbt` folder in your `dags` directory, or follow the steps below to create a simple project using two models.

 1. Create a folder called `dbt` in your `dags` folder.